Meet Dr. Larian

 - Trauma to salivary glands

-Undergoing Endoscopic Salivary Stone Surgery With Dr. Larian
+Undergoing Endoscopic Salivary Gland Surgery With Dr. Larian

-Minimally invasive endoscopic salivary stone removal, also known as sialendoscopy, has become the surgical standard for treating salivary gland stones, as the procedure can be performed as an outpatient treatment and is relatively quick and painless.
+Minimally invasive endoscopic salivary gland surgery, where salivary stones are removaed, is also known as sialendoscopy.
+It has become the surgical standard for treating salivary gland stones, as the procedure can be performed as an outpatient treatment and is relatively quick and painless.
 During the procedure, a very thin specialized endoscope is used to enter the duct of the gland, find the stone.
 Once found, the stone is grasped with a thin metal basket and pulled out.
 The procedure is quick, and the patient often returns home within an hour of its completion.
 When a patient undergoes a sialendoscopy, they will enjoy several benefits, including:

 - Easy & Quick Recovery